PetoLau/jekyll-now/_posts/2016-11-28-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

        lm_pred_weeks_4[, i+1]))
 {% endhighlight %}

-Similarly you can do this with the function `predWeek` from the previous post.
-I used STL+ARIMA method to compare MLR with interactions.
-Here is the `plotly` of MAPE:
+Similarly, you can do this with the function `predWeek` from the previous post.
+I used STL+ARIMA method to compare with the MLR with interactions.
+Here is the `plotly` of MAPEs:

 <iframe width="800" height="400" frameborder="0" scrolling="no" src="//plot.ly/~PetoLau/2.embed"></iframe>